At a Glance

 Tailor Your CV: Make sure your CV highlights your HR experience, especially in recruitment and talent acquisition.
 Use specific examples that demonstrate your ability to manage multiple vacancies and stakeholders.

 Craft a Compelling Cover Letter: Write a cover letter that showcases your organisational skills and detail-oriented nature.
-Mention your previous experience with onboarding processes and how you can contribute to the office management tasks.
+Mention your familiarity with HR best practices and how you can contribute to the office management tasks outlined in the job description.

-Highlight Relevant Skills: In your application, emphasise your interpersonal skills and knowledge of HR best practices.
-This will show that you are well-equipped to handle day-to-day HR administration and queries.
+Highlight Relevant Skills: In your application, emphasise your interpersonal skills and your comfort with managing small-scale office operations.
+This will show that you are well-suited for the role's responsibilities.

 Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any errors.
-A polished application reflects your attention to detail, which is crucial for the HR and Office Manager role.
+A polished application reflects your attention to detail, which is crucial for the HR and Office Manager position.

 How to prepare for a job interview at VWA (Victoria Wall Associates)